hazelbaniqued/hazelportfolio/README.md

 # Hazel's Website

-Only used 2 Web Languages:
+I only used 2 Web Languages:
 - HTML
 - CSS